Nutrition

 Introducing dogs to increased levels of dog exercise gradually

 Let us now take a more detailed look at the exercise aspect of your dog’s weight loss plan.
 You should aim for about 30 minutes to an hour of exercise per day depending on your dog’s current activity levels.
-Aim to exercise your dog during the cooler hours of the day (mornings & evenings) which allows for more quality exercise without worrying about your pup overheating.
+Aim to exercise your dog during the cooler hours of the day (mornings & evenings), allowing for more quality exercise without worrying about your pup overheating.

 If this is one of your first times exercising your dog regularly, then you’ll want to start easy.

 If your dog is already getting this type of controlled exercise, then you want to increase the time spent exercising by about 25 percent.
-If you’re up for a good challenge, try a dog agility class.
-Dog agility training can improve communication skills, provide mental stimulation and create a stronger bond with your furry pal.
+Try a dog agility class if you’re up for a good challenge.
+Dog agility training can improve communication skills, provide mental stimulation, and create a stronger bond with your furry pal.

 Types of Exercise for Obese Dogs